apollographql/docs/src/content/basics/intro/benefits.md

 }
 ```

 Apollo Client's `useQuery` hook takes care of the request lifecycle from start to finish, including tracking loading and error states for you.
-There’s no middleware to set up or boilerplate to write before making your first request.
+There's no middleware to set up or boilerplate to write before making your first request.
 All you need to do is describe the data your component needs and let Apollo Client do the heavy lifting. 💪

 ## GraphQL enables powerful tooling